 How do I report a power outage?

 Outages should be reported to us by calling 888-883-3379 or using the SmartHub website or mobile app.
-Before you report your outage (if safe and possible), please visit our reporting power outages page for more information and for steps you can take to help us determine if the service problem exists within your home’s electrical system or on our system.
+Before you report an outage, please visit our reporting power outages page for more information and for steps you can take to help us determine if the service problem exists within your home’s electrical system or on our system.
 Taking this step could help get your power back on more quickly.

 What can I do to help get my power back on?